KMD-EWSD-2025-GP4/Documentation-Repository/presentation-scripts.md

 - **Screen**: All contribution
 - **Demo**: Contributions view, contribution details view
-- **Script**: Here, the student can view all the submitted contributions of his faculty (mention faculty name).
+- **Script**: Here, the student can view all the selected contributions of his faculty (mention faculty name).
 They can also click on each item to see more detailed information.

 #### New Contribution Form